hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 <details>
 	<summary><b><i>When should cell cycle phase be regressed out?</i></b></summary>
-         <br>Below are two PCA plots taken from the Seurat vignette dealing with ["Cell-Cycle Scoring and Regression"](https://satijalab.org/seurat/archive/v3.1/cell_cycle_vignette.html). <br>
+         <br>Below are two PCA plots taken from the Seurat vignette dealing with <a href="https://satijalab.org/seurat/archive/v3.1/cell_cycle_vignette.html">Cell-Cycle Scoring and Regression</a>. <br>

- * This first plot is similar to what we plotted above, it is a PCA prior to regression to evaluate if the cell cycle is playing a big role in driving PC1 and PC2.
+ <ul><li>This first plot is similar to what we plotted above, it is a PCA prior to regression to evaluate if the cell cycle is playing a big role in driving PC1 and PC2.
+Clearly, the cells are separating by cell type in this case, so the vignette suggests regressing out these effects.</li></ul>
  <p align="center">
 <img src="../img/cell_cycle_not_regressed.png" width="400">
  </p>

-Clearly, the cells are separating by cell type in this case, so the vignette suggests regressing out these effects.
-This second PCA plot is **post-regression**, and displays how effective the regression was in removing the effect we observed.
+<ul><li>This second PCA plot is <b>post-regression</b>, and displays how effective the regression was in removing the effect we observed.</li><ul>

 <p align="center">
 <img src="../img/cell_cycle_regressed.png" width="400">